richorama/richorama.github.io/_posts/2015-09-21-serving-angle-brackets.md

 1. `__dirname` is a variable in node, giving us the name of the directory which contains the script file.
 1. `path.join` will append file system paths together.
 So here we're appending 'public' to the current directory.
 1. `express.static` is the middleware which serves static files.
-`. `app.use` registers middleware for every request.
+1. `app.use` registers middleware for every request.

 So this line instructs the express app to serve static files from the 'public' directory.

-Express is sensitive to the order of middleware being registered, you need to add it above any of your routes, but after the app is created.
+Express is sensitive to the order middleware is registered, you need to add it above any of your routes, but after the app is created.

 Your `server.js` should now look like this: